(With thanks to Pete Atkin and Clive James for the song)

-On the way across he spotted a tent he hadn’t previously seen, hidden away in a corner, purple, gold and crimson festooned with stars and planets, “Fortunes Told” embroidered on the fading fabric, a hand written sign pinned to a stake in the ground “Tarot Readings, £1.00”.
-He frowned trying to recall what it reminded him of, an old song, one his Dad played incessantly after the divorce, but he couldn’t quite nail it down.
+On the way across he spotted a tent he hadn’t previously seen, hidden away in a corner, purple, gold and crimson, festooned with stars and planets, “Fortunes Told” embroidered on the fading fabric, a hand written sign pinned to a stake in the ground “Tarot Readings, £1.00”.
+He frowned trying to recall what it reminded him of, an old song, one his Dad played incessantly after his divorce, but he couldn’t quite nail it down.
 The call of the beer soon put paid to his introspection.
 He ducked under the awning and was immediately spotted by one of the few people in the village he had already met.

 “Paul!
 Paul old man over here!”